khaled-mehizel/HR-analysis/README.md

   - **Average job satisfaction level:** Simple AVG function.
   - **Average Tenure Length:** Used a simple **AVERAGE()** DAX function here.
   - **Employee Age Distribution:** The count of employees grouped by age group.
     - **Monthly Rate by Age group:** For this we'll use a **CASE** statement to divide the ages into groups.
 I decided to add this as a column to our table because we'll reuse it often.
-It's a two step process, we add the column using **ALTER TABLE** then use **UPDATE** with the case values. <br>
+It's a two-step process, we add the column using **ALTER TABLE** then use **UPDATE** with the case values. <br>
-  This turned out to be completely unnecessary because both Tableau and Power BI allow you to bin easily with a GUI to boot, but hey you learn more everyday, right?
+  This turned out to be completely unnecessary because both Tableau and Power BI allow you to bin easily with a GUI to boot, but hey you learn more every day, right?
   <br>

     ````